ltelab/disdrodb/CONTRIBUTING.rst

 1. Start with a conversation

-   Before you start coding, open a `GitHub Discussion <https://github.com/ltelab/disdrodb/discussions>`__, a `GitHub Feature Request Issue <https://github.com/ltelab/disdrodb/issues/new/choose>`__ or just start a discussion in the `DISDRODB Slack Workspace <https://join.slack.com/t/disdrodbworkspace/shared_invite/zt-25l4mvgo7-cfBdXalzlWGd4Pt7H~FqoA>`__.
+   Before you start coding, open a `GitHub Discussion <https://github.com/ltelab/disdrodb/discussions>`__, a `GitHub Feature Request Issue <https://github.com/ltelab/disdrodb/issues/new/choose>`__, or start a discussion in the `DISDRODB Slack Workspace <https://join.slack.com/t/disdrodbworkspace/shared_invite/zt-25l4mvgo7-cfBdXalzlWGd4Pt7H~FqoA>`__.
-   These channels of communication provide an opportunity to gather feedback, understand the project's current state, and improve your contributions.
+   These communication channels provide an opportunity to gather feedback, understand the project's current state, and improve your contributions.

 2. Seek guidance and suggestions